Last updated on January 13th, 2022

 The first thing that catches your eye in Ubud is how many visitors prefer touristy places over local, authentic experiences.
-It comes to everything, restaurants, and cafes is not an exception.
+It comes to everything, restaurants, and cafes are not an exception.
 Maybe I don’t understand something but why would someone travel to a new country not trying to taste a new cuisine?
 There are so many wonderful local places to eat in Ubud, but a lot of guests still choose crowded, touristy, westernized restaurants.
 Why?

 During all our travels we always go to local cafes and eateries.
 No doubt, once in a while, especially when we spend months in Asia, we indulge in western food here and there.
 But overall we choose local homemade meals.

-Allow me to introduce you to what authentic Balinese restaurant is and share the list of some of the best places to eat in Ubud away from tourists.
+Allow me to introduce you to what an authentic Balinese restaurant is and share the list of some of the best places to eat in Ubud away from tourists.
 I should probably clarify that they are the best for me.
 If you have been to any other Warungs you loved, please, share in the comments.
 And I highly recommend you include in your Bali itinerary at least one visit to Warung.
 That’s going to be a totally new and interesting experience!

 First of all, let’s explain what Warung is

-Warung in Indonesia (we also saw a few in Malaysia) is a type of small family-owned shop, restaurant, or cafe.
+Warung anywhere in Indonesia (we also saw a few in Malaysia) is a type of small family-owned shop, restaurant, or cafe.
 Usually, it is set in a front room in a family’s home or in the courtyard.
 And, for the most part, women run the place.

 Sometimes Warungs are made from wood, bamboo, bricks, and concrete.
 They are simple and modest in their style.